-While challenges remain, they cannot serve as obstacles to maintaining Nassau County's quality of life.
-It must be recognized that although the Administration has right-sized the government, the costs to maintain services does increase every year due to contractual increases and continued skyrocketing costs for healthcare and pension contributions.
-In addition, it is recognized that Nassau County is not immune from the threats of terrorism and the other ills that threaten our way of life.
-As a result, we must continue to hire new police officers as senior police officers retire to combat these threats and preserve our residents' way of life.
-The 2017 Adopted Budget increased the number of sworn personnel from 2,350 to 2,500.
+Nassau County is not immune from the threats of terrorism and the other ills that threaten our way of life.
+County Executive Curran appointed Police Commissioner Ryder to ensure the safety of Nassau County residents and simultaneously modernize the policing methods employed to do so.
+In 2017 the County increased the number of sworn personnel from 2,350 to 2,500.
 In addition, the budgeted police civilian staff increased by 81 positions.
-Those positions included police communication operators, security officers, police service aides who perform technical administrative functions that were previously performed by sworn members and intelligence analysts.
+Those positions included police communication operators, security officers, and police service aides who perform technical administrative functions that were previously performed by sworn members and intelligence analysts.